Hehua-Fan/Medical-Info-Extraction/README.md

 * Extract the `treatment` of each patient

 ### Solution
-Leverage LLMs to systematically extract patients information, employing various prompt engineering techniques to enhance accuracy and reliability.
+Utilize Large Language Models (LLMs) and Q-lora for executing extensive-parameter models, methodically extracting patient information with advanced prompt engineering to optimize accuracy and reliability.

 ### Pipeline
 * Step 1: Libraries